voidtrance/vortex/docs/UserGuide.md

    * Normally, specifying a filter will display any messages at that level and below.
-   For example, using the filter `vortex.core` will display messages from the core and all objects of all types.
+   For example, using the filter `vortex.core` will display messages from the core and all objects of all klasses.
 However, if messages only from the core are to be display, without messages from objects, the filter `vortex.core.` (note the period at the end of the filter) can be used.
    * The wildcard (`*`) symbols is supported at any level of the filter name.
-For example, the filter `vortex.core.*.x` will display any messages from all objects with the name `x` regardless of their type.
+For example, the filter `vortex.core.*.x` will display any messages from all objects with the name `x` regardless of their klass.
 Note that using the filter `vortex.core.*` (the wildcard at the end of the filter) is the same as using the filter `vortex.core`.